IFRC-Secretariat/Property-Data-Scraper/README.md

-# Web scrape data from property listing sites
+# Property web scraper

 ## Introduction
-This project is for pulling data from Polish property sites, to show information on the price and availability of residential properties in Poland.
-It was developed during the response to the Ukraine crisis to fill a gap in information on properties in Poland.
+This project is for pulling data from property sites, to show information on the price and availability of residential properties.

 Currently the sites included for pulling data from are: